 This report suggests potential types of actions and messages most likely to influence and deter Bashar al-Assad from using force in the ongoing Syrian civil war.
-This preliminary study is based on multidisciplinary analyses of Bashar al-Assad's speeches, and how he reacts to real events and verbal messages from external sources.
+This study is based on multidisciplinary analyses of Bashar al-Assad's speeches, and how he reacts to real events and verbal messages from external sources.

 The results are summarized in a two-part report.
-Part I (this document) provides a preliminary summary, comparison of results, and recommendations.
-Part II gives a detailed description of each analytical approach.
+Part I (this document) provides a summary, comparison of results, and recommendations.
+Part II describes each analytical approach in detail.2